← Reference Deep-Dives Reference Deep-Dive · 5 min read

 Cohort segmentation.
 Not all churn is the same.
 Segment your churn interviews by plan tier, customer tenure, company size, and usage level.
 A startup churning after three months has a fundamentally different story than an enterprise customer leaving after two years.
 Analyzing them in a single bucket obscures the patterns that matter for each segment.

 Cross-study pattern recognition.
 Individual churn interviews are informative.
 The compound value emerges when you can search across hundreds of conversations to identify evolving patterns.
-A searchable intelligence hub transforms isolated exit conversations into institutional memory that survives team changes and strategic pivots.
+A searchable customer intelligence hub transforms isolated exit conversations into institutional memory that survives team changes and strategic pivots.
 When your new VP of Product wants to understand churn, the evidence is already there — traced to real verbatim quotes, not someone’s recollection of last quarter’s research.

 Time-to-insight matters.
 Churn patterns shift with product changes, market conditions, and competitive moves.
 A research process that takes 4-8 weeks to deliver findings means you are always acting on outdated intelligence.
 Teams that can go from churn event to analyzed insight in 48-72 hours catch emerging patterns before they become systemic.